top of page

 Starting therapy is a big decision and it often comes with a lot of questions.
 My goal is to make this process feel as clear and stress-free as possible because no one needs more anxiety in their life.
 Below are some of the most common questions I hear from people getting ready to start therapy.

-If you want a therapist who is warm, direct, and willing to go deeper than surface-level coping skills, we’ll likely be a good fit.
-I work best with women who are tired of pushing through and ready to explore the patterns underneath the anxiety, people-pleasing, relationship struggles, and emotional exhaustion.
+If you’re looking for a therapist who’s warm, direct, and ready to go deeper than surface-level coping skills, we’ll probably be a great match.
+I work best with women who are done pushing through and want to explore the patterns behind their anxiety, people-pleasing, relationship struggles, and emotional exhaustion.
 This work is honest, collaborative, and focused on real change.
+You can learn more about my background and approach on my About page, or dive into my Specialties page for more details.

 You don’t need a single traumatic event to benefit from trauma therapy.
 Trauma isn’t only about what happened.
 It’s about how your nervous system learned to survive.